niclasmattsson/ClimateCalculator/README.md

 Copy that URL to your browser to load the model.
 Resize the text using your browser's zoom feature (from the menu or with `CTRL +` and `CTRL -`) so that three graph boxes fit completely.
 Click the green "RUN MODEL" button.
-The first run takes about 5 seconds, but subsequent runs should be virtually instantaneous.
+The first run may take 5-10 seconds, but subsequent runs should be virtually instantaneous.

 ## Usage tips